-My approach can be best defined as integrative, combining aspects of Systemic Therapy (focused on roles and interactional patterns), Gestalt (a holistic approach focused on experience in the present), Cognitive-Behavioral (an approach focused on thoughts and behavior), and Emotionally-Focused Therapy (a couple approach focused on connection).
-I tend to view problems as occurring when we get stuck in some way, using ineffective solutions to address problems, relying on old coping styles that are no longer working, and repeating patterns in relationships that make problems worse rather than better.
+My approach is integrative, combining aspects of Systemic Therapy (focused on roles and interactional patterns), Gestalt (a holistic approach focused on present experience), Cognitive-Behavioral (an approach focused on thoughts and behavior), and Emotionally-Focused Therapy (a couple approach focused on connection).
+For a free phone consultation, please contact me at 512-993-1616.